aftxgithub/pbgopy-clip/README.md

 <br>
 Install [pbgopy](https://github.com/nakabonne/pbgopy), pbgopy-clip syncs clipboard data over the pbgopy server.

-**NB: The current release of pbgopy does not support the timestamp endpoint needed, please use [pbgopy](https://github.com/thealamu/pbgopy/tree/pbgopy-diverge) till I can get a patch merged.
-Sorry for any inconvenience.**

 ## Usage

 You need to start the pbgopy server.
 It listens on port 9090 by default.